 Asking your congregation for money too often can lead to “donation fatigue”.
 Therefore, limiting your church donation letters to a maximum of 6 letters per year (or one every two months) can avoid this.

 You have a number of other ways to encourage donations.
 You should post about your campaigns on social media, host fundraising events, try peer-to-peer fundraising with your church members and volunteers, and more.
 These are latest trends that will capture attention more easily and inspire people to take action.

 For example, the Allen Temple AME Church is leveraging their supporters’ network to reach new people and raise more money.
 So, when you know you can’t send another donation letter, use these unique methods to meet your fundraising goal.

 Not sure where to start when you’re creating church donation letters?
 Using a template for your church donation letters helps save time and effort.

 You’ll likely need to change a few details to personalize them to specific donors.
 However, you don’t necessarily need to write a new letter from scratch every time you send out a church donation letter.
 You can use the tips from the previous section to make changes as per your needs.

 We have been incredibly blessed to be able to [briefly loop back to the recent work/projects from the previous paragraph] thanks to the generosity of donations like yours.

-Your donation has helped us to do more of this vital work in the community, and with your continued support, we can carry on this legacy.
-[You might talk about specific projects or general expenses, depending on what is most appropriate].
+Your donation of [include donation amount] has helped us [include specific impact].
+With your continued support, we can carry on this legacy.
+[You might talk about specific projects or general expenses, depending on what is most appropriate.]

 Your contribution will enable us to [talk briefly about your church’s future plans].